ilobilo/kernel/README.md

 # Building And Running

-Make sure you have this programs installed:
+Make sure you have following programs installed:
 * GCC
 * G++
 * Make
 * Nasm
 * Qemu x86-64
+* Xorriso
 * Wget
+* Tar

 1. Download the toolchain from releases page